 .

-A/CA and CFMDC acknowledge the support of the Social Sciences and Humanities Research Council of Canada (SSHRC), the Government of Canada and York University.
+Archive/Counter-Archive and its partners acknowledge the support of the Social Sciences and Humanities Research Council of Canada (SSHRC), the Government of Canada, and York University.